scala-android/sbt-android/README.md

   * See [Working with Android library projects](https://github.com/pfn/android-sdk-plugin/wiki/Working-with-Android-library-projects) in the Wiki for detailed instructions on configuring Android library projects
+  * When using multi-project builds in Scala, where library projects have scala code, but the main project(s) do(es) not, you will need to specify that proguard must run.
+To do this, the following must be set for each main project: `proguardScala in Android := true`
 * Configuring `android-sdk-plugin` by editing build.sbt
   * `import android.Keys._` at the top to make sure you can use the plugin's configuration options